Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 Lettuce Seeds Germination Time

 In general, it takes somewhere between 4-10 days for lettuce seeds to germinate.
-In perfect conditions, it can be as little as 2 days.
+In the perfect conditions, it can be as little as 2 days.

 What Do Lettuce Seedlings Look Like?